Chinese premier shares vision on future challenges

 ISLAMABAD: Premier of the State Council of the People’s Republic of China Li Keqiang met the press on Thursday after the closing of the fourth session of the 13th National People’s Congress.

-On the issue of novel coronavirus source tracing, he said China is open and cooperative about tracing origin of coronavirus, willing to continue work with WHO and global cooperation is needed to end pandemic.
+On the issue of novel coronavirus source tracing, he said China open and cooperative about tracing origin of coronavirus, willing to continue work with WHO and global cooperation needed to end pandemic.

-On the Hong Kong issue, the premier said the central government will continue to act in accordance with constitution and Basic Law over Hong Kong.
+On Hong Kong issue the premier said the central government will continue to act in accordance with constitution and Basic Law over Hong Kong.
 He said decision on improving Hong Kong electoral system adheres to ‘one country, two systems’

 On sci-tech innovation, he said China will continue boosting science, technology innovation and Chinese scientists will be given greater autonomy in utilizing funds for research and China will introduce tax incentives on research and development projects.
 He said China continues to encourage business startups in line with innovation drive.
 The premier said China needs cooperation among scientists to achieve goals in tech innovation